Ten Bay Area Artists You Need to Know

 HUEMAN - Between Sleep and Wake

-HUEMAN (Allison Torneros) works both outdoors and in studio.
-With degrees in Design and Media Arts from UCLA she experiment with forms and styles but with crticial bearing on human condition.
-Starting with a spontaneous splashes of paint, she creates refined and delicate compositions that posses motion and dimension.
+HUEMAN (Allison Torneros) works both outdoors and in the studio.
+With degrees in Design and Media Arts from UCLA, she experiments with forms and styles but with a critical bearing on the human condition.
+Starting with spontaneous splashes of paint, she creates refined and delicate compositions that posses motion and dimension.
 In her own words: “I am constantly seeking balance: between the beautiful and the grotesque, the abstract and the figurative, and that golden moment between sleep and wake.”

 Featured image: Hueman – Boheme, San Francisco, 2015.
 Image via huemannature.com

 Alynn-Mags - Watercolor and Acrylic Murals

 San Francisco Bay Area artists Alynn – Mags (Amanda Lynn and Lady Mags) have over two decades of painting experience.
 Famous for their mural technique which includes the combination of large-scale spray paint and acrylic brush paint, Lady Mags creates abstract watercolors that Amanda Lynn includes in her illustrations.